soundparticle/BC2-Code-Wars/README.md

-# My partner was Injoon
+# My partner was Robert Thompson

 ## Description:
-Write a function insertDash(num)/InsertDash(int num) that will insert dashes ('-') between each two odd numbers in num.
-For example: if num is 454793 the output should be 4547-9-3.
-Don't count zero as an odd number.
+Write a simple regex to validate a username.
+Allowed characters are:

+lowercase letters,
+numbers,
+underscore
+Length should be between 4 and 16 characters (both included).

 https://www.codewars.com/kata/insert-dashes/train/javascript